jeppeklh/datamatiker-noter-quartz2/content/00 - Programmering og Teknologi/Languages/SQL/Basics/SQL Syntax.md

 tags: #Programmering #SQL #SQLBasics

-## Definition
+> [!tldr] Definition
+> The syntax of SQL defines the rules for constructing valid SQL statements.

+SQL statements are used to perform various operations such as querying data, updating data, and managing [[Repo/00 - Programmering og Teknologi/Languages/SQL/Basics/Database]] objects.

 ---
-The syntax of SQL defines the rules for constructing valid SQL statements.

-SQL statements are used to perform various operations such as querying data, updating data, and managing [[Repo/00 - Programmering og Teknologi/Languages/SQL/Basics/Database]] objects.

 ## Common SQL Statements
----
 - [[SELECT]]
 - [[INSERT]]
 - [[UPDATE]]